Keir Starmer: United States

-In July 2024, following the 2024 general election, US President Joe Biden congratulated Starmer on "a hell of a victory".
+In July 2024, following the 2024 general election, US president Joe Biden congratulated Starmer on "a hell of a victory".
 Starmer and Biden discussed their shared commitment to the Special Relationship between the US and the UK, as well as their mutual support of Ukraine.

 Following the attempted assassination of Donald Trump in July 2024, the former president of the United States at the time, Starmer posted on Twitter saying "Political violence in any form has no place in our societies" and extended his best wishes to Trump and his family.

 In September 2024, during a visit to New York City to address the UN General Assembly, Starmer met the American Republican Party presidential candidate, Trump, at Trump Tower.
 Following the meeting, Starmer said it was "good" to have met with Trump and that the meeting was an opportunity for both Trump and Starmer to establish a working relationship.
 Following Trump's election victory in the 2024 United States presidential election, Starmer called Trump to formally congratulate him on 6 November and was assured that the "special relationship" between the United Kingdom and United States "would continue to thrive".

-In February 2025 Starmer met with President Trump at the White House to discuss continued support to Ukraine and a potential peace deal.
+In February 2025, Starmer met with President Trump at the White House to discuss continued support to Ukraine and a potential peace deal.
 They additionally discussed a potential trade deal.
-He also presented a hand written letter from King Charles III inviting the President to a historic second state visit to the UK.
+He also presented a handwritten letter from King Charles III inviting the President to a historic second state visit to the UK.

-In June 2025 Starmer supported Israel's right to self-defence in the Iran–Israel war and United States strikes on Iranian nuclear sites, stating that "Iran can never be allowed to develop a nuclear weapon and the US has taken action to alleviate that threat".
+In June 2025 Starmer supported Israel in the Twelve-Day War and United States strikes on Iranian nuclear sites, stating that "Iran can never be allowed to develop a nuclear weapon and the US has taken action to alleviate that threat".